Saturday, February 24th, 1912

 On March 4th, the repairs on Olympic were completed, and she was withdrawn from the drydock.
 However, due to bad weather she was unable to leave.
 It was decided to return her to the drydock until the weather improved, as room in the shipyard was restricted.
 The next day Harland & Wolff made the decision to try something very risky.
 They moved Olympic out of the drydock, eased Titanic back into the drydock, and then moved Olympic to the fitting-out wharf, all on the one high tide.

 |Titanic back in the drydock, while Olympic sits in|

 the Fitting Out Warf.

-The next day, on March 7th, weather conditions had improved sufficiently enough for Olympic to leave Belfast and head for Southampton.
+By March 7th, weather conditions had improved sufficiently enough for Olympic to leave Belfast and head for Southampton.
 On leaving, she briefly went aground near West Twin Island, but was cleared to sail after divers had checked the hull.
-However, work on Titanic had been delayed and her maiden voyage was postponed from March 20th to April 10th, 1912.
+The repairs to Olympic forced Titanic's scheduled maiden voyage to be postponed from March 20th to April 10th, 1912.

 |Titanic and Olympic sit side by side for the last|

 time as Olympic prepares to leave for Southampton.